renpy/renpy/sphinx/source/config.rst

     :file:`data.rpa`, :file:`patch01.rpa`, and :file:`patch02.rpa`,
     this variable will be populated with ``['patch02', 'patch01', 'data']``.

-.. var:: config.at_exit_callbacks = [ ]

-    A list of callbacks that are called when Ren'Py quits or restarts the game.
-These callbacks should not interact with the user.

 .. var:: config.auto_choice_delay = None

     If not None, this variable gives a number of seconds that Ren'Py